-Mallorca offers something for everyone.
-Traveling with children you often look for ideas beyond beach and entertainment programs.
+Mallorca has something for everyone.
+But traveling with children you often look for ideas beyond beach and entertainment programs.
 Here is a small choice of activities on Mallorca with kids.
 The best things to do that adults enjoy just as much as children.

 Hiking to a destination where there is something to discover and explore, for example.
 The Castell d‘Alaró is such a fabulous place.
 The ascent is not difficult, and the castle ruins will fire the imagination of the little hikers.
 A picnic on the terrace of the refugi is another highlight.
 And the panoramic view over mountains and sea is fabulous.